MicrosoftDocs/windowsserverdocs/WindowsServerDocs/remote/remote-access/always-on-vpn/profilexml-overview.md

 -   Suffix - A domain suffix that will be appended to the shortname query for DNS resolution.
 To specify a suffix, prepend a . to the DNS suffix.

 **\$DNSServers**.
-List of comma separated DNS Server IP addresses to use for the namespace.
+List of comma-separated DNS Server IP addresses to use for the namespace.

 **\$TrustedNetwork**.
-Comma separated string to identify the trusted network.
+Comma-separated string to identify the trusted network.
 VPN will not connect automatically when the user is on their corporate wireless network where protected resources are directly accessible to the device.

 Following are example values for parameters used in the commands below.
 Ensure that you change these values for your environment.